The Margaret Bing Collection

 She meticulously researched her doll’s costumes and made all the patterns herself.
-She considered specific or unique aspects of each fashion and similarly to the Peggy Nisbet dolls, sourced appropriate scaled-down fabrics.
+She considered specific or unique aspects of each fashion and similarly to the commercial Peggy Nisbet dolls, sourced appropriate scaled-down fabrics.
 She had a large chest of drawers and no piece of fabric was ever discarded.
 Every scrap of material was stored away in case it might be useful.

 All of her work was noted down in a large A4 1966 diary detailing her studies and including her fabric swatches, some costings and measurements.
 She also noted down any interesting facts regarding that costume.

 In all, she created 26 costume dolls, and she categorised them as follows: